 Department of Justice 2010

-Next Door is happy to welcome two new staff members, Colsaria Henderson and Vicky Kellogg, to our management team!
+Next Door is happy to welcome our new staff member, Colsaria Henderson, to our management team!

 Colsaria has worked towards ending violence against women and girls for more than 15 years.
 She has been in a management position for the last eight years at various Domestic Violence and Sexual Assault agencies in the bay area.
 She enjoys both direct service and macro level policy work.
 She is a graduate of the California Women’s Policy Institute sponsored by the Women’s Foundation of California and is currently a part of the Strong Field Domestic Violence Leadership Program.
 She began her service at Next Door Solutions in January of 2014.